-Advantech warrants to you, the original purchaser, that all of its products will be free from defects in materials and workmanship for two years from the date of purchase.
+Advantech warrants the original purchaser that each of its products will be free from defects in materials and workmanship for two years from the date of purchase.

-This warranty does not apply to any products that have been repaired or altered by persons other than repair personnel authorized by Advantech, or products that have been subject to misuse, abuse, accident or improper installation.
+This warranty does not apply to any products that have been repaired or altered by persons other than repair personnel authorized by Advantech, or products that have been subject to misuse, abuse, accident, or improper installation.
 Advantech assumes no liability under the terms of this warranty as a consequence of such events.

-Because of Advantech's high quality-control standards and rigorous testing, most of our customers never need to use our repair service.
+Because of Advantech's high quality-control standards and rigorous testing, most customers never need to use our repair service.
 If an Advantech product is defective, it will be repaired or replaced free of charge during the warranty period.
-For out-of-warranty repairs, customers are billed according to the cost of replacement materials, service time and freight.
+For out-of-warranty repairs, customers will be billed according to the cost of replacement mate-rials, service time, and freight.
 Please consult your dealer for more details.

-If you think you have a defective product, follow the steps outlined below.
+If you believe your product is defective, follow the steps outlined below.

-- Collect all the information about the problem encountered.
+- 1. Collect all the information about the problem encountered.
 (For example, CPU speed, Advantech products used, other hardware and software used, etc.) Note anything abnormal and list any onscreen messages displayed when the problem occurs. - 2.
 Call your dealer and describe the problem.
-Please have your manual, product, and any helpful information readily available. - If your product is diagnosed as defective, obtain an RMA (return merchandize authorization) number from your dealer.
+Please have your manual, product, and any helpful information readily available. - 3.
+If your product is diagnosed as defective, obtain a return merchandise authorization (RMA) number from your dealer.
 This allows us to process your return more quickly. - 4.
-Carefully pack the defective product, a completed Repair and Replacement Order Card, and a proof of purchase date (such as a photocopy of your sales receipt) in a shippable container.
+Carefully pack the defective product, a completed Repair and Replacement Order Card, and a proof of purchase date (such as a photocopy of your sales receipt) into a shippable container.
 Products returned without a proof of purchase date are not eligible for warranty service. - 5.
-Write the RMA number visibly on the outside of the package and ship it prepaid to your dealer.
+Write the RMA number clearly on the outside of the package and ship the package prepaid to your dealer.

-Part No. 2003620003 Printed in Taiwan Edition 4 August 2019
+Part No. 2003620004 Printed in Taiwan Edition 5 July 2021